SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Use cases:

-1. Majority of streaming traffic is Audio and Video traffic.
+1. The majority of streaming traffic is Audio and Video traffic.
-Video contains partial frames and full frames, which need to be distinguished so that full frames can be indicated to the network.
-Audio traffic is more critical than video for many applications.
+Audio traffic is more critical than video for many applications and vice-versa for some.
 This differences in priority needs to be indicated to the network to ensure network (de)prioritizes (or even drop if deemed necessary) traffic appropriately.

     Requirement: REQ-PACKET-PRIORITY.